Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/manage-firewalls.md

 - select one of the available priviously added Firewalls and click on the ADD icon:
 ![](../../../assets/images/fw/10.png?classes=border,shadow)

 After these steps, the newly added Firewall will be added to the selected.
 Now you can open this *Firewall Rules page* by clicking on the **Name** of the corresponding Firewall:
 ![](../../../assets/images/fw/11.png?classes=border,shadow)

 On this page you can find all Rules related to the selected Firewall with their *Headers*, *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Rule:
 ![](../../../assets/images/fw/12.png?classes=border,shadow)

+>**NOTE**: You can add and remove rules at any time.
+Your changes are automatically applied to the VMs that are associated with the corresponding Firewall.

 For more information about Firewalls and their Rules, please, see the next articles:
 [Firewalls]()